UniMath/agda-unimath/src/category-theory/anafunctors.lagda.md

 ## Idea

 An anafunctor is a functor that is only defined up to isomorphism.
-We show that the type of anafunctors between (Rezk complete) categories is equivalent to the type of functors between them.

 ## Definition